 How Does Exercise Equipment Work?

-The stationary bicycle and the controlled treadmill stay prominent home exercise machines.
+The stationary bicycle and the controlled treadmill bike stay prominent home exercise machines.
 A bicycle is a belt-flywheel machine that recreates riding a standard bike.
 The treadmill is an engine driven machine that recreates going out for a stroll or a run.
 Moreover, many people have free weights and weight machines in their activity rooms, yet most don’t break or need much upkeep.

 What Can Go Wrong with Exercise Equipment?